frederic-perez/AmE-dictionary/data/dictionary.md

 __(it’s/there’s) no use crying over spilt milk__ _idiom_ It does no good to get upset over a bad decision or unfortunate event that has already come to pass and cannot be changed.
 __(not) half the person/man/woman (one) used to be__ _idiom_ Having a reduced, diminished, or weakened physique, disposition, conviction, prowess, or mental acuity, as after some action, event, or trauma.
 Sometimes used in the negative but to the same effect.
 __(one’s) final resting place__ _idiom_ The location where one’s body is interred after death.
+__(one’s) hackles rise__ _idiom_ :dart: One becomes greatly irritated, annoyed, or aggravated. _The disrespect he showed our professor during class made my hackles rise so badly that I had to go take a walk to calm down._
 __(one’s) heart’s desire__ _idiom_ Something one very much wants or needs. _After my six-month tour in Iraq, my heart’s desire is just to see my husband again._
 __(one’s) jollies__ _idiom_ _slang_ One’s amusement, enjoyment, or pleasure.
 Often used in reference to some degree of perverse satisfaction.
 Used especially in the phrase “get one’s jollies.” _The restless teenagers got their jollies by throwing rocks at passing cars._
 __(one’s) nerves are shot__ _idiom_ One is mentally or emotionally exhausted, overwhelmed, or overwrought.